 Before you start looking for your new home, work out your budget (list all your income and expenses to see what you can afford to pay).
 You will need to save a deposit, normally a month’s rent in advance.

 If after viewing a letting’s property with Normie & Co. and wishing to proceed, the following steps will follow:

-- We will issue you a with a Pre-Application Enquiry Form (Link to form).
+- We will issue you a with a Pre-Application Enquiry Form.
 Please be aware that completing this form does not constitute an offer for the property, however it allows a Landlord to assess suitability, as some properties have restrictions.

 - If successful a Holding Deposit* (equivalent to 1 Week’s Rent) will become due and formal referencing will begin.
 Do not give notice on your tenancy, if applicable, until your formal rental application has been processed and approved.

 As one of the areas largest local letting experts, we’ve put together some of our top tips and advice on how to find a property to rent that ticks all your boxes.
 So whether you’re looking at renting for the first time, or you’re currently renting and need some advice, we’re here to help.

 Finding an area